tedklin/dynamical/docs/design.md

 ### analysis.h

 overall notes
-    - The Eigen library doesn't play well with *auto* type deduction, so I spelt out matrix types even where using *auto* would make sense.
-This resulted in better-guaranteed correctness at the expense of verbosity/readability.
+    - The Eigen library [doesn't play well with *auto* type deduction](https://eigen.tuxfamily.org/dox/TopicPitfalls.html), so I spelt out matrix types even where using *auto* would make sense.
+This resulted in better-guaranteed correctness at the expense of verbosity (and maybe readability).

 *get_controllability_matrix*
 - *namespace dynamical::analysis*
 - *type: template function*
 - I'm not entirely sure what goes on behind the scenes when I use a template argument (*state_dim*) directly as a default argument for the *num_steps* parameter, but tests have shown that this works.
     - TODO: understand this better.
 - The current implementation returns the controllability matrix by value.
 This could be an expensive operation if the matrix is large.
+However, since this is a generic analysis function that would probably not be called in real-time implementations (it will most likely be run offline first), the inconvenience of forcing the user to declare their own type / dimensions for the controllability matrix outweighs the cost of the copy operation.
-An alternative is returning by reference, but undefined behavior would result because the controllability matrix is defined and created locally (in the function itself).
+    - An alternative is returning by reference, but undefined behavior would result if the controllability matrix is defined and created locally (in the function itself).
 Returning by reference would require the user to do something like manually define their own controllability matrix first, then pass it by reference as an argument to the function.
-Since this is a generic analysis function that would probably not be called in real-time implementations (it will most likely be run offline first), the inconvenience of forcing the user to declare their own type / dimensions for the controllability matrix outweighs the cost of the copy operation.
+    - Another alternative is returning a smart pointer, but this would also require the user to do more work (and have an understanding of smart pointers).
+    - TODO: read up on return value optimization to see if this is really a problem at all.
-    - TODO: explore alternate possibilities to avoid expensive copy operation while maintaining ease of use.
+    - TODO: explore more alternate possibilities to avoid expensive copy operation while maintaining ease of use.

 *is_controllable*
 - *namespace dynamical::analysis*